NK-Adeodatus/Summative-Assignment---MoMo-Data-Analysis/README.md

 # 📱 MoMo SMS Analyzer

 A fullstack web application for parsing, categorizing, and analyzing MTN Mobile Money (MoMo) SMS messages.
 The app extracts, classifies, and stores structured information from an XML file to the database.
-The frontend provides a simple and interactive interface for searching, filtering, and exploring messages.
+The frontend provides a simple and interactive interface for searching, filtering, and exploring messagess, and is connected to the backend via a RESTful API.

 ---